kwaldenphd/data-models/README.md

 Q7: What fields in our tables are functioning as keys?
 Which ones are primary keys and which ones are foreign keys?
 Include some explanation of your thought process.

 Q8: Work with a colleague to build a relational schema for a relational database that includes the Player_Birthplaces, Team_Locations, and Transactions tables.
-Include your diagram as well as an explanation of your process
+Include your diagram as well as an explanation of your process.

+Q9: Describe your experience installing DB Browser for SQLite based on the provided instructions and available documentation.
+What challenges did you encounter, and how did you solve those problems?

+Q10: Describe yoru experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
+What challenges did you encounter, and how did you solve those problems?

+Q11: Describe your experience setting key fields and building table relationships to form a relational database in DB Browser, based on the provided instructions and available documentation.
+What challenges did you encounter, and how did you solve those problems?